bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

 You have just one page in your project to begin with: `index.html`.
 Try and open it in your browser: `http://localhost:8080/desktop.bundles/index/index.html`.

+The `index.html` is a demo page that shows blocks variety of the `bem-components` library linked to the project-stub.

 **Note!**
 Make sure that you specify the full path to the `index.html` page: `http://localhost:8080/desktop.bundles/index/index.html`, otherwise some problems with relative paths could occur and all CSS rules will be ignored.